archer-chale/Archer/stories/pd/firebase-client-service/implementation_checklist.md

 - [ ] **Create `main/firebase_client_service/firebase_client.py`**
   - **Details**: Handles Firebase Realtime Database connection and updates
   - **Implementation**:
-    - Initialize Firebase Admin SDK
+    - Initialize Firebase Admin SDK using credentials from `configs/adminsdk.json`
     - Implement methods to update price and order data
     - Store only current price data for each ticker
     - Compare new price data with existing data before updating to reduce writes